-North Charleston made Boeing Dreamliner cleared for take off - South Carolina Radio Network
+North Charleston-made Boeing Dreamliner cleared for take off - South Carolina Radio Network

-Boeing’s North Charleston-made 787-10 Dreamliner earned certification by the federal government making it ready for commercial service.
+Boeing’s North Charleston-made 787-10 Dreamliner has earned certification by the federal government, making it ready for commercial service.

-In a release Monday Boeing said the Dreamliner received certification from the Federal Aviation Administration, clearing the way for the plane to be put into use on commercial passenger flights.
+In a release Monday, Boeing said the Federal Aviation Administration certified the Dreamliner variant, clearing the way for the plane to be put into use on commercial passenger flights.

-The certification comes after a successful flight test program that began in March 2017 and involved three flight test airplanes that accumulated about 900 test hours.
-Boeing’s flight test program team took the airplanes through a series of tests to confirm the airplane’s handling, systems and overall performance met internal requirements and certification standards to ensure safety of flight.
+The certification comes after a successful flight test program with three planes that began last March and accumulated about 900 test hours.
+Boeing took the planes through a series of tests to confirm handling, systems and overall performance met internal requirements and certification standards to ensure safety of flight.

-“We are pleased to have met the rigorous standards set forth by the FAA and are eager to bring the airplane to market for our valued customers,” said in the release Brad Zaback, vice president and general manager of the 787 program.
+“We are pleased to have met the rigorous standards set forth by the FAA and are eager to bring the airplane to market for our valued customers,” 787 program vice president Brad Zaback said in the release.
 “After years of design and testing, our team has proven the quality, safety and reliability of the newest member of the Dreamliner family and we look forward to seeing the airplane in service later this year.”

 The 787 Dreamliner is a family of efficient airplanes with new passenger-pleasing features.
 As a stretch of the 787-9, the 787-10 retains over 95 percent commonality while adding seats and cargo capacity, setting a new benchmark for fuel efficiency and operating economics at 25 percent better fuel per seat and emissions than the airplanes it will replace.
 The airplane can fly 330 passengers, in a typical two-class configuration, up to 6,430 nautical miles.